aegro/tool-conversor-confluence/README.md

   --show-filenames
 ```

-This generates either a Markdown file or CSV (depending on the format) that outlines the hierarchy of your Confluence content.
+This generates either a Markdown file or CSV (depending on the `--format`) that outlines the hierarchy of your Confluence content.

 ---

 ## Testing

-We use pytest for unit tests.
+We use **pytest** for unit tests.
 To run the tests:

 ```bash
 pytest
 ```

-Additionally, there are some integration tests in "test_main.py" to ensure the main workflow executes properly.
+Additionally, there are some integration tests in `test_main.py` to ensure the main workflow executes properly.

 ---

 ## Troubleshooting

-• If you encounter permission issues, ensure your Python environment has the right privileges.
+* If you encounter permission issues, ensure your Python environment has the right privileges.
-• Verify all required Python packages are installed by checking "requirements.txt" or re-running `pip install -r requirements.txt`.
+* Verify all required Python packages are installed by checking `requirements.txt` or re-running `pip install -r requirements.txt`.
-• Use `--log-level DEBUG` to output additional logs for troubleshooting complex issues.
+* Use `--log-level DEBUG` to output additional logs for troubleshooting complex issues.

 ---